johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 In the morning counsels are best, and night changes many thoughts.’

-## 10 March 3019 [TOY]
-### [M/Theoden/Eowyn]
-‘I won’t be left behind, to be called for on return!’ said Merry.
 And repeating this over and over again to himself he fell asleep at last in his tent.

 **Note:** .dates

 **Tags:** dates

 ‘But the Sun has not risen, yet,’ said Merry.
 ‘No, and will not rise today, Master Holbytla.
 Nor ever again, one would think under this cloud.
-But time does not stand still, though the Sun be lost.
-Make haste!’

 **Note:** .datees

 **Tags:** datees

----

-## 10 March 3019
-### [Gand/P]
 You shall wait on me, bear errands, and talk to me, if war and council leave me any leisure.
 Can you sing?’
 ‘Yes,’ said Pippin.
 ‘Well, yes, well enough for my own people.
 But we have no songs fit for great halls and evil times, lord.
 We seldom sing of anything more terrible than wind or rain.
 And most of my songs are about things that make us laugh; or about food and drink, of course.’
 ‘And why should such songs be unfit for my halls, or for such hours as these?
 We who have lived long under the Shadow may surely listen to echoes from a land untroubled by it?
 Then we may feel that our vigil was not fruitless, though it may have been thankless.’
 Pippin’s heart sank.
 He did not relish the idea of singing any song of the Shire to the Lord of Minas Tirith, certainly not the comic ones that he knew best; they were too, well, rustic for such an occasion.
 He was however spared the ordeal for the present.
 He was not commanded to sing.